Ontario high school teachers to hold strike vote

 Published Tuesday, October 15, 2019 1:07PM EDT

-TORONTO -- The union representing Ontario's high school teachers says it will hold strike votes among its members in the coming weeks.
+The union representing Ontario high school teachers will hold strike votes in the coming weeks.

-Bischof says the decision follows the province's refusal to discuss "substantive issues" at the bargaining table.
+Ontario Secondary School Teacher's Federation president Harvey Bischof says voting will be finished by November 15th.

-He says the government is refusing to engage in meaningful discussions about the most important issues including staffing levels in schools.
+He says the government is refusing to deal with substantive issues at the bargaining table, and will not discuss important issues like staffing levels in schools.

-The OSSTF, government and school boards still have bargaining dates schedule later this month and in November.

-The union recently took the rare step of releasing all of its bargaining proposals in a bid to have "transparent" negotiations with the government.
+OSSTF represents more than 5000 teachers and support workers in Ottawa's public school board.
+The union does not represent any teachers or workers in Ottawa's Catholic school board.